ArtGateOne/dot2apcmini/README.md

 -----

-for mk2 u can select 2 color modes, and led brightnes
+for mk2 u can select 2 color modes, and led brightness

 //config

-wing = 0;   //set wing 1 or 2, or code fader default is -0
+wing = 0;   //select wing 1 or 2, or code fader 0

 pageselect = 1;   //set page select mode - 0 - off, 1 - only exec buttons, 2 - exec buttons and faders together